Dark Fluxes from Accreting Black Holes and Direct Detections: Dark Matter Flux and Black Hole Dynamics

 For the much lighter axion, the self interaction is very small \cite{Desjacques:2017fmf}.
 If we take the cross section $\sigma_{a\gamma'}\simeq \sigma_{a\gamma}$ and usual QCD axion at $\mu$eV scale, then $\kappa'_a\equiv \frac{\sigma_{a\gamma'}}{m_a}$ will be many orders of magnitude smaller than $\kappa_E$, which means that the luminosity $L_{a}=L_E \frac{\kappa_E}{\kappa'_a}$ can be much higher.
-Although the distances in Table \ref{tableDM1} that bounded by the visible Eddington luminosity can be relaxed, this kind of system is usually unstable and may lead to bursts of photons or axions after a short time.
+However, this kind of system is usually unstable and may lead to bursts of photons or axions after a short time.
 This process may be an interesting source to search for axions and will be interested in further exploration.

-There are also a lot of discussions on the cosmological origin of the dark photons (see e.g. \cite{Salehian:2020dsf}), similar to the dark photon dark matter model.
-It was found in \cite{An:2013yua} that the local dark photon dark matter with mixing angles ${\epsilon}\sim O(10^{-16})$ can fit well and satisfy the astrophysical constraints.
-Here one can find for the local 3 keV dark matter with the density $\rho_{{\gamma}'}\simeq 0.3 \text{GeV/cm}^3$ and $10^{-3}$c, the flux can be as high as $\Phi_{\gamma'}\sim 10^{12}/(\text{cm}^{2}\cdot\text{s} )$.
-The intrinsic mass $m_{\gamma'}\sim 3$keV is built into the model \cite{An:2013yua}.
-In fact, if we consider the black hole sources for it, the mixing ${\epsilon}$ and $m_{\gamma'}$ can also be relaxed accordingly.
+For example, one may consider a possible black hole dark star binary system which is depicted in Figure \ref{figBH}.
+If dark matter particles have enough self-interactions, it can clump together to form a star.
+We can see the examples of e.g. boson stars, axion stars or moduli stars \cite{Braaten:2019knj,Sun:2020gem}.
+If such a dark star happens to be accreted by a black hole, a dark disk may form around the black hole.
+Similar to an X-ray binary, this object, if exists, could be a power source of dark matter flux, without necessarily being observed in the X-ray band, such that it could be quite close to Earth.
+Since these systems are mostly invisible, it is possible for the black hole - axion star binaries to produce the required relativistic flux of axions with self-interaction.
+More detailed modeling of black hole dynamic processes is required for a similar production rate calculation around the black holes.
+In the following, we list a few mechanisms to produce the dark matter flux.